 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Please see Podiatry Services in the Benefit Chart.
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Please see Hearing Services in the Benefit Chart.
+Covered only under specific conditions.
+Please see Hearing services in the Benefit Chart.
 Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition